Guess Which Music Video Director Just Shaded Katy Perry's New Single

 If you're gonna do a diss track, at least put a decent hook in it.— Joseph Kahn (@JosephKahn) May 19, 2017

-This isn't the first time Kahn has come to Swift's defense.
+This isn't the first time Kahn has come to Swift's defence.
 When all that drama went down with Swift, Kanye, and Kim Kardashian, Kahn once again took to Twitter to protect the singer.

 "I've worked with everybody.
 I don't need to work with anybody," he wrote.
 "Taylor is a rainbow in a swamp."